haimkastner/kastnets-blog/contents/en/blog/flashing-tasmota-on-tuya-ir-bridge.md

 The device should reboot again.

-And that it. you finished.
+And that is it. you finished.

 Now you can use the device.